FlyingCatLucas/My_first_project-cloud-height-prediction/README.md

 The platform of the software is Linux-based OS, Raspien.
 Functions were written in Python.

-More about model1:
+More about model2:

-It is a naive attempt.
-I tried using a simple CNN regression to predict the heights of clouds.

-As one can check the result in the Jupyter file, a simple CNN has the ability to learn the cloud patterns and linked them to cloud height.

-This model serves as a base line, some ideas proposed will be tested in model 2 ~ model 4.
+Model 2 uses a SVM classifier to predict if a image is region of interest(ROI).

+Afterward, I put those images predicted as ROI into a regression CNN model.

+However, the performence of the model was not good enough.
+Some intuitive guess were written in the Jupyter notebook file.

+As a result of poor performence, the develop of this structure was teminated.